Unmissable Things To Do in Gold Country – A Travel Guide to Tuolumne County, California

 Between late November and end of April you will find snow above 5,000ft (1,500m), with average temperatures as low as -2C.
 You will need to be prepared for the snow and the cold during this time.

-Highway 120, which goes to Yosemite NP and into Yosemite Valley, is open all year.
+If you are planning to visit Yosemite in winter, Highway 120, which goes to Yosemite NP and into Yosemite Valley, is open all year.
 However, other mountain passes such as Tioga Pass and Sonora Pass are closed over winter and on some roads you are advised to use chains in the mountains.
 Always check for any weather warnings before you set off on your journey.

 How to get to and around Tuolumne County